wasobi/git-github-cheatsheet/README.md

-           --list to match the optional pattern(s) git branch <branch-name> --- create new branch at the current commit git checkout <branch-name> --- switch to and create a new branch out of the working directory
+           --list to match the optional pattern(s) git branch <branch-name> --- create new branch at the current commit git checkout <branch-name> --- switch to and create a new branch out of the working directory git push --set-upstream <alias> <branch-name> --- add that branch to repository
 ```
 Stage the changes that you just made so you update the repo
 ```